horrion/VoiceAssistant/Readme.md

 `pod install`

-Open VoiceAssistant-iOS.xcworkspace
+Open `VoiceAssistant-iOS.xcworkspace`

 Provide a Team under Target Signing

 The app should now compile.

-Note: Please use VoiceAssistant-iOS.xcworkspace only.
+Note: Please use `VoiceAssistant-iOS.xcworkspace` only.
-VoiceAssistant-iOS.xcodeproj doesn't include CocoaPods and will therefore not work.
+`VoiceAssistant-iOS.xcodeproj` doesn't include CocoaPods and will therefore not work.

 ## Deploying LUIS.ai model
-The model information is located in `VoiceAssistantDemo.json`.
+The model information is located in `VoiceAssistantDemo.json` in each respective language's folder in the folder `LUIS`.
 Visit [LUIS](https://luis.ai) and click "import new app".

+##To-Do's
+-Create english LUIS model
+-Replace LUIS URL with App ID and subscription Key -Fix Start/Stop button Outlet